prettydiff/biddle/readme.md

     node biddle.js markdown applications/example/readme.md 80

 ### publish
-Writes a hash file and a tar.bz2 file with a version number to the publications directory or some other specified location.
+Writes a hash file and a zip file with a version number to the publications directory or some other specified location.
 Applications are required to have a file in their root directory named *package.json* with properties: *name* and *version*.

-Create a tarball in the default location: ./publications/myapplication
+Create a zip in the default location: ./publications/myapplication

     node biddle.js publish ../myapplication